Relexan/GameDB/README.md

 Game Matchmaking Database project focuses on the design and implementation of a relational database system for an online multiplayer game matchmaking platform.

-The database is designed using MySQL and models the core game related entities such as players,matches,rankings,loadouts,weapons and player performance statistics.The main goal is to demonstrate correct relational database design,proper normalisation, integrity constraints and database level logic in a structured gaming environment.
+The Game Matchmaking Database is designed using MySQL and models the core game related entities such as players,matches,rankings,loadouts,weapons and player performance statistics.The main goal is to demonstrate correct relational database design,proper normalisation, integrity constraints and database level logic in a structured gaming environment.

+---

 # Database Scope (MySQL – Relational)